FAQs

 It has been purposefully designed to be distinct from the Refugee Council in this way, with its own brand identity, microsite and social media channels to ensure that its audience focused, non-political with authentic football news, and stories at its centre.

-What is the difference between a refugee, and a person seeking asylum?
+What makes someone a refugee or a person seeking asylum?

 In the UK, a person becomes a refugee when the government agrees that an individual who as applied for asylum meets the definition in the Refugee Convention they will ‘recognise’ that person as a refugee and issue them with refugee status documentation.